RaduTek/YTMusicDL/README.md

 `ytmusicdl.py` is easy to set up and has been tested on Windows and Linux.
 Make sure the prerequisites listed below are installed on your system.

-### Windows binary

-I will no longer be maintaining the Windows binary.
-The `build.cmd` file will still be included, but you'll have to install some other prerequisites for that to work.

 ### Prerequisites:

 - **Python** 3.8+ [(Official Website)](https://www.python.org/downloads/)